MontyWest/erlang/README.md

 Monty West - mwest06

 ### Running:
--Clone the repo, and move to the directory.
+- Clone the repo, and move to the directory.

--Then run:
+- Then run:
 ```
 erl -make
 erl -noshell -eval 'controller:start(), init:stop().'